Tyr505/gas_charger/README.md

 # gas_charger
-Digital gas quantity in gallon sensor
+Digital gas quantity in gallon sensor using a load sensor